 - Concentration in School Counseling

-The Counseling program’s School Counseling concentration is an Illinois State Board of Education (ISBE) approved program for the School Service Personnel Type 73 certificate with the School Counselor endorsement.
+The Counseling program’s School Counseling concentration is an Illinois State Board of Education (ISBE) approved program for the Illinois Professional Educator License with and endorsement in School Counseling.

 The State of Illinois requires that those who wish to work as a counselor have licensure as either a Licensed Professional Counselor (LPC) or an advanced Licensed Clinical Professional Counselor (LCPC).
-The Counseling program’s Community Counseling concentration meets the educational requirements for the Licensed Clinical Professional Counselor.
-However, there are further requirements that must be met.
-For more information, contact the State of Illinois Department of Professional Regulation in Springfield, Illinois.
-Their requirements are also listed on their web page.
+The Counseling program’s Clinical Mental Health Counseling concentration meets the educational requirements for the Licensed Clinical Professional Counselor.
+However, there are further requirements that must be met according to state regulations.
+For more information, contact the State of Illinois Department of Financial and Professional Regulation in Springfield, Illinois.